LunarG/VulkanTools/vkconfig/README.md

 - Windows: The tool will be present on the start menu, in the Vulkan SDK menu.
 User can also invoke from a command line.
 - macOS: The tool is provided as an application bundle.
 Run it by double-clicking the bundle from a Finder window.

-Vulkan Configurator may be used with command line arguments to averride layers.
+Vulkan Configurator may be used with command line arguments to override layers.
 Use `vkconfig --help` in the console for more information.

 ![Vulkan Configurator Animated Presentation](https://github.com/LunarG/VulkanTools/blob/main/vkconfig/images/presentation.gif)